 25. Email people more and more the closer you get to election, especially to get out your votes

-28. Find two or at most three hot button issues you can talk to over and over again
+28. Find two, three or at most four or five hot button issues you can talk to over and over again

 30. Have a great slogan/tagline (Not: Make …………..
 Great Again!!!
 How about: ……………, forget the rest, we’re the best)